 But she only half-believed it.

 The couch creaked beneath her as she moved, metal coils groaning and popping.
 The hum of the refrigerator and buzz of the lamp were dissonant as a flatline.
 Knobs on the piano lid across the living room glinted like penny-covered eyes.
-The walls seemed to crowd around her, threatening to crush or suffocate her as shadows crawled across their blank surfaces, angled and warped like contorted, gaping faces.
+The walls seemed to crowd around her, threatening to crush or suffocate her as shadows crawled across their surfaces, angled and warped like contorted, gaping faces.

 A thought, sudden and terrible, came to her.